brooksdubois/WindowPane/README.md

-# WindowPane
+# FacePane

 > A simple, free alternative for displaying your camera feed during screen shares and screen recordings.

 ## What It Does

-WindowPane gives you a small, floating window with your camera feed on your current screen!
+FacePane gives you a small, floating window with your camera feed on your current screen!

 <img width="1470" height="956" alt="Screenshot 2026-06-13 at 9 42 24 PM" src="https://github.com/user-attachments/assets/3e1e0d41-1588-4efd-b52d-8597e125f338" />